csc-training/geocomputing_course/materials/exercise_gdal.md

 :::{admonition} Goals
 :class: note

-Learn how to use commandline tools:
+Learn how to use command-line tools:
 * Interactively
 * With several files in serial mode
 * With several files in parallel